A workspace for thinking, not just tracking

 In the team edition, cards land in a pool anyone can pull from.
 Assignment-first workflows pretend the thinking is already done.
 Evolution-first workflows admit it is still happening.

-Fig. III — The poolUnclaimed cards sit in the pool.
-A teammate pulls one when they are ready to argue with it — not when a manager decides who is free.
+Fig. III — The poolUnclaimed cards wait in the pool.
+Maya pulls one when she is ready to argue with it — not when a manager decides she is free.
+The pull is the answer.

 Ideafy is for.